kwilteam/docs/docs/kuneiform/ddl.md

 slug: /kuneiform/ddl
 ---

-DDL in Kuneiform is comprised of "Tables" that contain the structure of data.
+DDL in Kuneiform is comprised of "tables" that contain the structure of data.

 ## Database Declaration in Kuneiform Language